cmmertz/Mertzetal2025/README.md

 **qPCR_BacterialBiomass.Rmd** Script used to perform statistical and visual analyses of qPCR bacterial biomass data.
 Code for supplemental qPCR figure is included.

 **MixSIAR_d13C_Models.Rmd** Script for running compound-specific stable isotope mixing models of amino acid δ13C values from mice muscle (mixture/consumer) and dietary or microbial protein sources (casein for synthetic diet; cornmeal and cricket powder for semi-natural diet) to estimate microbial contributions of amino acids to host tissue.

+**MetagenomicsProcessingPipeline** Code detailing pipeline used for metagenomic data processing and analysis of cecum samples sequenced at 7 million reads.
+Inputs are raw fastq files, output include assembled MAGs and their resulting proteomes.